Greek Salad (Horiatiki Salata) 🇬🇷🥗

 The Greek salad is one of the most popular and well-known Greek dishes outside and inside Greece.
 Everyone loves the horiatiki salata, which means village salad in Greek.

 It is made with pieces of tomatoes, sliced cucumbers, onion, feta cheese, typically seasoned with salt and oregano, and dressed with olive oil.
-There are a few variations and some people like to add thinly sliced lettuce, dill, parsley, capers, olives and even vinegar.
+There are a few variations and some people like to add thinly sliced lettuce, dill, parsley, olives or capers and vinegar.
+That would be me 🙋🏽♀️

 To be honest, you can change it up depending on your mood and what ingredients you have on hand.
-It's all Greek to me 🇬🇷
+This is the Fresh Connection version but I have also given you a link to the more well known version by Kali Orexi.
+It's all Greek to me 🇬🇷😉

-- 1 cucumber, halved lengthwise and sliced into half rounds
+- 1 cucumber, peeled and halved lengthwise and sliced into half rounds

-- 1 green pepper, halved lengthwise and sliced into small strips
+- 1 green or red capsicum, halved lengthwise and sliced into small strips

 - 1 – 2 teaspoons dried oregano